 Alcohol addiction or dependency is characterised by the emotional or physical reliance on alcohol.
+It can be extremely challenging and debilitating, often requiring an alcohol rehab program for safe recovery.

 In Australia, the National Drinking Guidelines for alcohol intake recommend a maximum of two standard drinks per day.
-Regularly exceeding these recommendations may indicate alcohol misuse, however there are also a number of other symptoms that characterise the condition.
+Regularly exceeding these recommendations may indicate alcohol misuse; however, there are also a number of other symptoms that characterise the condition.

 Mental & Emotional Symptoms of Alcohol Addiction or Dependency

-Men and women are equally likely to develop alcohol dependency, however statistically, women are less likely to reach out for help and support.
+Men and women are equally likely to develop alcohol dependency.
+However, statistically, women are less likely to reach out for help and support.
 The DSM-V indicates that clinical alcohol misuse can predispose individuals to other psychiatric conditions, such as depression, anxiety, emotional regulation and anger management difficulties.

 Some additional emotional and mental symptoms include: